mhaugrud/msumcspy/_sources/SimplePythonData/VariableNamesandKeywords.rst

 You might want to keep this list handy.
 If the interpreter complains about one of your variable names and you don't know why, see if it is on this list.

 .. note::
-   Programmers generally choose names for their variables that are meaningful to the human readers of the program --- they help the programmer document, or remember, what the variable is used for.
+   Computer scientists choose names for their variables that are **meaningful** to the human readers of the program --- they help the programmer document, or remember, what the variable is used for.

 .. caution::